suzaku-network/suzaku-core/docs/overview.md

 ### 2.6 AvalancheL1Middleware (Owner L1)
 - Ties everything together for each L1:
-  - Registers operators, controls node lifecycle, coordinates with a `ValidatorManager` for node weights.
+  - Registers operators, controls node lifecycle, coordinates with a `ValidatorManager` for node weight updates.
-  - Inherits from `AssetClassRegistry` to handle multiple (re)staking asset classes.
+  - Inherits from `AssetClassRegistry` to handle (re)staking multiple asset classes.
   - **Node and Stake Management**:
     1. **Epoch Start**: Operators have node weights set from the previous epoch.
     2. **Operators Make Changes** (optional):
-       - Add or remove nodes, or partially update node weights.
+       - Add or remove nodes, or update node weights.
-       - If mid-epoch, these changes are queued (`nodePendingUpdate`) until finalization messages from `balancerValidatorManager`.
+       - If an update is done mid-epoch, these changes are queued (`nodePendingUpdate`) and stake is "locked" (`operatorLockedStake`) until the next epoch.
     3. **Final Update Window**:
        - Operators may call `forceUpdateNodes(...)` to ensure node weights align with their real available stake.
        - The contract locks or unlocks stake accordingly.